brien-crean/infinite-gif-scroller/README.md

+# Infinite GIF Scroller

-# intersection-observer-api and React Hooks
+### Using the intersection-observer-api and React Hooks

 - Simple project to explore the features of the Javascript Intersection Observer API with ReactJS
 - App pulls the top ten trending GIFs as mp4s from GIPHY